-- 3.1 You must ensure that you handle confidential information in accordance with the law and with regard to the best interests and reputation of the Association. - 3.2 You must not use confidential information for private purposes or to harm the Association or to maliciously damage the reputation of others or disclose confidential information to the media or any other third party without the prior authority of the Chair or the Chief Executive Officer (or a nominee of either the Chair or Chief Executive Officer).
-This obligation continues indefinitely after you cease to hold any position referred to in paragraph 1.1 above. - 3.3 Confidential information is any information which comes into your possession as a result of your Association role, which you know or ought reasonably to know is confidential including, without limitation, the personal data of individuals who are subject to regulatory proceedings.
+3.1 You must ensure that you handle confidential information in accordance with the law and regarding the best interests and reputation of the Association.

+3.2 You must not use confidential information for private purposes or to harm the Association or to maliciously damage the reputation of others or disclose confidential information to the media or any other third party.
+No confidential information can be used without the prior authority of the Chair or the Chief Executive Officer (or a nominee of either the Chair or Chief Executive Officer).
+This obligation continues indefinitely after you cease to hold any position referred to in paragraph 1.1 above.

+3.3 Confidential information is any information which comes into your possession because of your Association role, which you know or ought reasonably to know is confidential including, without limitation, the personal data of individuals who are subject to regulatory proceedings.